Maze and Rock Art

 Maze in Negev Desert Rock Art

-The maze in rock art with its convoluted paths points visually to certain hardships the viewer encounters watching it.
-The mind follows the maze entangled paths with dissatisfaction since there is no apparent solution thus leaving the viewer with a feeling of confusion.
-The intent of using such a symbol, in rock art engravings, was to implant the mind with this impression at first glance.
-Grasping Rock art medium is difficult and the unique maze symbol with its many complex paths clarifies immediately the scene’s meaning.
-It instantly transmits the coded message of a difficult passage or task such as the journey through the underworld.
+The maze shape in rock art immediately highlights a visual hardship the viewer encounters while watching it.
+The mind follows the maze entangled paths without apparent solution thus leaving the viewer with a feeling of confusion.
+The intent of using such a symbol, in rock art engravings, was to implant the mind with such impression at first glance.
+In general, grasping rock art medium is difficult and the unique maze symbol with its many complex paths instantly clarifies the scene’s meaning.
+It transmits the coded message of a difficult passage or task such or as in our case is the journey through the underworld.

 Schematically, the maze depicts a complex and confusing series of geometrical pathways between its center and the outside.
+It has a beginning and end but how to pass through is unclear.
 A labyrinth, a maze singular form, has only a single non-branching path, which leads to the center and back.
 Both represent a confusing path, an analogy of a way out from complex or difficult situations, without guidance.
 Fig.1 shows the ingrained differences in maze and labyrinth abstraction.

 The Maze and the Underworld

-The ancients imagined that the passage from life to death is a complex transformation and they believed that their re-incarnation into the afterlife included the dangerous journey through the underworld.
+The ancients imagined that the passage from life to death is a complex transformation.
+Their re-incarnation into the afterlife included the dangerous journey through the underworld.
 The departing soul task was to overcome the last journey hurdles although the salvation path encompassed all the perils that living man’s imagination could envision.
 Each living man desires to leave a trace after his soul departs to the afterworld, therefore the underworld journey must be completed.
 It was the soul’s last chance to avoid permanent oblivion.
 As the saying goes “You aren’t dead as long as you are remembered”

 We have numerous historical examples of how the ancients expressed the hazardous underworld journey.
 Summarizing their inferences shows that the passage through the underworld was tricky and treacherous.
 There was no clear way forward, and no clear way back, it was a maze!
 And, in every turn, hungry beasts are hiding to devour the lonely soul.
 It was the last test, and only the brave and righteous souls defeated the dangers awaiting them in their voyage through the daunting underworld.